Awards

 Presented annually to an early career scientist in recognition of significant achievement in applied and industrial micropalaeontology.

 Alan Charles Higgins (1936–2004) was a micropalaeontologist and expert on conodonts who made major contributions to Palaeozoic biostratigraphy and helped firmly establish the value of micropalaeontology in hydrocarbon exploration.
 He was the founding member of TMS, its past Chairman and Honorary Member.

-The Higgins Award is given to an early career scientist, less than 10 years from graduation, in recognition of significant achievement in the field of applied and industrial micropalaeontology, as documented by publications, software, patents, leadership or educational activities.
 The award has been established with the help of Alan’s family and friends to commemorate his contribution to micropalaeontology and to encourage early career researchers in the field.

-It will be presented in person at the Society’s AGM in November, and one award will usually be made each year.
+The award will be presented at the Micropalaeontology Society’s Annual General Meeting held in November each year.
 The award has a value of £300, but more importantly, it is meant to serve as a substantive endorsement of the value of the recipient’s work made by their peers.
 The first award was made in 2010.

-2022 Alan Higgins Award Winner
+2023 Alan Higgins Award Winner

 Past recipients of the Alan Higgins Award: